-Fuel Ventures, the well regarded early-stage investor behind the popular Fuel Ventures Follow-on EIS Fund, has launched its first SEIS fund.
+Fuel Ventures, the well regarded early-stage investor behind the popular Fuel Ventures Scale-up EIS and Follow-on EIS funds, has launched the second tranche of its SEIS fund.

-17 of these were SEIS qualifying at the time of Fuel’s first investment and now show an average unrealised return of 4.6x (December 2020).
-One company is worth more than 10x, seven are worth more than 5x, three are worth 2.5–5x.
-Please note past performance is no guide to the future.
+Prior to launching its SEIS fund, Fuel completed 17 SEIS-qualifying investments which now show an average unrealised return of 6.22x (January 2022).
+One company is worth more than 20x, eight are worth more than 5x, three 2.5x–5x, and one is held at cost.
+Please note past performance is not a guide to the future.

-The Fuel Ventures SEIS Fund will seek to invest in 20-30 SEIS qualifying digital technology businesses that Fuel Ventures believes have global potential and are run by exceptional founders.
-The most successful may then receive follow-on investment from Fuel Ventures Scale-up and Follow-on EIS funds.
+The Fuel Ventures SEIS Fund (tranche 2) will seek to invest in at least 10 and up to 60-80 businesses, depending on fund size.
+Fuel Ventures targets companies it believes have global potential and are run by exceptional founders.
+The most successful may then receive follow-on investment from Fuel Ventures’ EIS funds.

 - Focus on very early-stage digital businesses with global potential

-- Founder Mark Pearson will personally invest a minimum of 5% of the total amount subscribed by investors into the fund
+- Founder Mark Pearson will personally invest a minimum of 5% of the total amount subscribed into the fund

 - Fuel has a good track record to date: note past performance is not a guide to the future

-- Targets 20-30 investee companies with an expected holding period of ten years or longer – not guaranteed
+- Targets at least 10, but potentially up to 60-80, companies with an expected holding period of ten years or longer – not guaranteed

 In 2006, he founded online voucher code company MyVoucherCodes and subsequently sold it – as part of parent company Markco Media – in a deal reportedly worth up to £55 million.
 At that point, the business had revenues of over £12 million and employed more than 120 people.